 Q4- What are the challenges enterprises are facing during employee monitoring?

-A4- Enterprises are dealing with the various challenges while including employee monitoring at the workplace.
+A4- Enterprises are dealing with various challenges while including employee monitoring at the workplace.

 - Installing and learning new technology

 - Fulfill the new expectations of employees